-Maria Quintero handles complex insurance disputes involving a broad range of insurance coverages including property, cyber, environmental, employment, commercial general and professional liability.
+Maria Quintero handles complex insurance disputes involving a broad range of insurance coverage lines including property, cyber, environmental, employment, commercial general and professional liability.
 Ms. Quintero devotes her practice to assisting clients with all facets of insurance law including negotiation, litigation, coverage opinions, policy drafting and extra-contractual disputes.
-Ms. Quintero also provides counsel on insurance agent and broker claims, and has successfully handled a seven-year complex litigation case against a large broker client.
+Ms. Quintero currently serves as the Insurance Liaison to the Association of Defense Counsel for Northern California and Nevada and is the National Co-Chair for the Extra-Contractual Committee with the Claims and Litigation Management Alliance.
 She is also a contributing author to Insurance Agency Risk Management: E&O Exposures By Line of Business.
 Ms. Quintero develops training on industry best practices and is experienced with both bench and jury trials and with appellate court argument.
 She is a frequent commentator, presenter and writer on emerging industry issues and technology.

 Ms. Quintero joined Hinshaw & Culbertson LLP in September 2011.
 Previously she was for five years an associate at Hayes Scott Bonino Ellingson & McLay LLP, in Redwood City, California.